clarkgrubb/home/README.rst

 and select ``Show hidden files, folders, and drives``.

 Windows files which are hidden by attribute are always visible at the command line.
 If Unix tools are installed by MinGW or Cygwin, these observe the convention that files that start with a period are hidden.

-Unix dot files are visible in Explorer, which is unaesthetic.
+Conversely Unix dot files are visible in Explorer, which is unaesthetic.
 They can be manually hidden with this command:

 ::